danlhennessy/homelab-k8s/Kubernetes/choices/secrets-variables.md

 # Secrets Provider
-Azure Key Vault, Hashicorp Vault?
+Azure Key Vault, Hashicorp Vault
+External Secrets - k8s secrets operator https://external-secrets.io/v0.8.5/
+  Uses 2 types of CRDs:
+  - SecretStores/ClusterSecretStores: Defines which external provider to access and containers access creds.
+  - ExternalSecret: Defines which data to retrieve from external provider and where to store the secret resource in Kubernetes.